Symi sailing holidays

 The St John Church - Ναός Αγίου Ιωάννου is built over and has spolia of a temple of Aphrodite, in Gialos, 150 m SW from the waterfront in Gialos.

-Yachts moored under the Northern hill (right) of the ochre, salmon, red and light blue coloured amphitheatre of Symi port, Gialos.
+Yachts moored under the northern hill (right) of the ochre, salmon, red and light blue coloured amphitheatre of Symi port, Gialos.